wazo-platform/wazo-doc/source/api_sdk/web_services.rst

       "number": ["4000"]
    }

-To automatically create a new line associated with created/edited user, don't set *id* key (or set it to "0" value):
+To automatically create a new line associated with created/edited user, don"t set *id* key (or set it to "0" value):

 .. code-block:: javascript